Why the best innovation is in our backyard

 Headquartered in Oxford Science Park and listed on New York’s Nasdaq exchange, Mileva is hopeful that “Excscientia will become the next AstraZeneca.
 The academic credibility of the people involved gives me confidence that it can.”

 Wise has pioneered low-cost, super-transparent international money transfers.

-Its key innovation is to use its own account in the destination country to pay a recipient, at a rate akin to the real exchange rate, rather than send the money across international borders and incur lots of costs imposed by intermediaries.
-In a further customer-friendly move, Wise is upfront about the (usually lower) fees it charges.
+Because it uses its own account in the destination country to pay a recipient an amount akin to the real exchange rate, money does not cross international borders and incur additional costs.
+Wise is upfront about the (usually lower) fees it charges.

-Founded as TransferWise by two London-based Estonians in 2010, the firm has grown rapidly, grabbing market share from banks and other incumbent foreign exchange brokers.
+Founded as TransferWise in 2010, the firm has grown rapidly, grabbing market share from banks and other incumbent foreign exchange brokers.